canwe/blog/_posts/2013-08-13-javascript-closures.md

 In the above code, when we declare the inner function at line #2, JavaScript creates a closure and puts this function and the variable `message` (which is accessible to the function) in it.
 So, when the inner function getting called after we return from `sayHello` it still has access to the variable `message`.

 That explains the basics of Closure.
-In my next post, I'll be covering some more examples closure.
+In my next post, I'll be covering some more [examples of closure](http://veerasundar.com/blog/2013/08/javascript-closure-examples/).
 Feel free to comment if you have any feedback.